Western Digital does Hadoop

 for between 3 months to 1 year.
 Access to that data was limited to a relatively small number of individuals within WD.

-WD’s Data-Driven Solution
+WD’s Data-First Solution

 With Hadoop, WD continues to improve the quality of its products and manufacturing yields